TheInfiniteKind/moneydance_open/gradle/readme.txt

   - Language version: 1.9, API version:	  1.9, Target JVM version: 17
 - Settings: Build, Execution, Deployment: Build Tools: Gradle: Build and run using gradle

-- gradle will auto-configure certain elements of the this project's IDEA settings
+- gradle (wrapper) will auto-configure certain elements of the this project's IDEA settings
 	- modules under MoneydanceOpen, one per feature (extension)
 	- facets, one per feature (extension)
 	- these are managed by gradle - no need to touch